carloscant/citiesquiz/README.md

 - Angular Google Maps.

 The project is hosted in Heroku.
 To support heroku hosting I have included a basic ExpressJS server.

+The HTML Game is inside the "public" folder.